APPRENEZ COMMENT ACCORDER VOTRE PIANO | ACCORDER UN PIANO SOI-MÊME | PUIS-JE ACCORDER UN PIANO MOI-MÊME | ENGLISH VERSION

 Qu'est-ce que vous pouvez lire ensuite

-25 Commentaires to “ Un nouveau piano, le microtonal Fluid Piano”
+25 Commentaires sur “ Un nouveau piano, le microtonal Fluid Piano”

 26 décembre 2010 à 16:50